 Getting the Call

 I wound up with a tight-knit group of about a dozen top tenners.
-Our team had done amazing work in building up the hardware and software for an on campus demo of the technology, that had worked well for senior management review, but the logistics of going on the road and adding more functionality in this short time frame was daunting.
+Our team had done amazing work in building up the hardware and software for an on-campus demo of the technology that had worked well for senior management review, but the logistics of going on the road and adding more functionality in this short time frame was daunting.

-We had all the elements that make a great team:
+What we did have, however, were all the elements that make a great team: